 - 1. Urban Growth: Encourage development in urban areas where adequate public facilities and services exist or can be provided in an efficient manner. - 2.
-Reduce Sprawl: Reduce the inappropriate conversion of undeveloped land into sprawling, low-density development. - 3.
-Transportation: Encourage efficient multimodal transportation systems that are based on regional priorities and coordinated with county and city Comprehensive Plans.
+Reduce Sprawl: Reduce the inappropriate conversion of undeveloped land into sprawling, low-density development.

-- 4. Housing: Encourage the availability of affordable housing to all economic segments of the population of this state, promote a variety of residential densities and housing types and encourage preservation of existing housing stock. - 5.
+- 3. Transportation: Encourage efficient multimodal transportation systems that will reduce greenhouse gas emissions and per capita vehicle miles traveled and are based on regional priorities and coordinated with county and city Comprehensive Plans. {Change per 2023 HB 1181} - 4.
+Housing: Plan for and accommodate housing affordable Encourage the availability of affordable housing to all economic segments of the population of this state, promote a variety of residential densities and housing types and encourage preservation of existing housing stock. {Change per 2021 HB 1220} - 5.
 Economic Development: Encourage economic development throughout the state that is consistent with adopted comprehensive plans.
-Promote economic development opportunity for all citizens of the state, especially for unemployed and disadvantaged persons and encourage growth in areas experiencing insufficient economic growth, all within the capacities of the state's natural resources, public services and public facilities. - 6.
+Promote economic development opportunity for all citizens of the state, especially for unemployed and disadvantaged persons and encourage growth in areas experiencing insufficient economic growth, all within the capacities of the state's natural resources, public services, and public facilities. - 6.
 Property Rights: Private property rights shall not be taken for public use without just compensation having been made.
 The property rights of landowners shall be protected from arbitrary and discriminatory actions. - 7.
 Permits: Applications for both state and local governmental permits should be processed in a timely and fair manner to ensure predictability. - 8.
 Natural Resource Industries: Maintain and enhance natural resource-based industries, including productive timber, agricultural and fisheries industries.
 Encourage the conservation of productive forest lands and productive agricultural lands and discourage incompatible uses. - 9.
-Open Space and Recreation: Encourage the retention of open space and development of recreational opportunities, conserve fish and wildlife habitat, increase access to natural resource lands and water and develop parks. - 10.
-Environment: Protect the environment and enhance the state's high quality of life, including air and water quality and the availability of water. - 11.
-Citizen Participation and Coordination: Encourage the involvement of citizens in the planning process to ensure coordination between communities and jurisdictions to reconcile conflicts. - 12.
+Open Space and Recreation: Retain Encourage the retention of open space and green space, enhance development of recreational opportunities, conserve enhance fish and wildlife habitat, increase access to natural resource lands and water and develop parks and recreation facilities. {Change per 2023 HB 1181} - 10.
+Environment: Protect and enhance the environment and enhance the state's high quality of life, including air and water quality and the availability of water. {Change per 2023 HB 1181} - 11.
+Citizen Participation and Coordination: Encourage the involvement of citizens in the planning process. including the participation of vulnerable populations and overburdened communities, to ensure coordination between communities and jurisdictions to reconcile conflicts. {Change per 2023 HB 1181} - 12.
 Public Facilities and Services: Ensure that those public facilities and services necessary to support development shall be adequate to serve the development at the time the development is available for occupancy and use without decreasing current service levels below locally established minimum standards. - 13.
-Historic Preservation: Identify and encourage the preservation of lands, sites, and structures that have historical or archaeological significance.
+Historic Preservation: Identify and encourage the preservation of lands, sites, and structures that have historical or archaeological significance. - 14.
+Climate Change and Resiliency.
+Ensure that comprehensive plans, development regulations, and regional policies, plans, and strategies under RCW 36.70A.210 and chapter 47.80 RCW adapt to and mitigate the effects of a changing climate; support reductions in greenhouse gas emissions and per capita vehicle miles traveled; prepare for climate impact scenarios; foster resiliency to climate impacts and natural hazards; protect and enhance environmental, economic, and human health and safety, and advance environmental justice. {Change per 2023 HB 1181} - 15.
+Shorelines of the State: The goals and policies of the Shoreline Management Act as set forth in RCW 90.58.020.